christophfranke/luisa-zeltner-de/www/wp-content/plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.34 =
+= 1.2.46 =
-* Fix: Empty href in links HTML validation issue
+* Tweak: Remove WP Super Cache cookie on deactivation
+* Tweak: Remove plugin version from the db on deactivation